InterfaceGuy/ImpossibleEEBO3/README.md

 - Exploring potential mappings between the 192 cipher characters and the 256 vertices of the hypercube, considering the 3/4 ratio.
 - Investigating how the key "TheGiant" might interact with the hypercube properties for encryption/decryption, particularly its length being twice the hypercube dimension size.
 - Examining the role of the magic constant (130) in potential encryption/decryption processes.
+- Exploring the significance of the number 44 (from KN-44) in the cipher structure or decryption process.
+- Investigating how splitting the key "TheGiant" into two groups of 4 characters might relate to the 4D hypercube or decryption method.

 ## Next Steps